F.C. United of Manchester: International representation

-Managerial history / Coaching staff
+Coaching staff

 Karl Marginson was the manager of F.C.
 United for 12 years, from its formation to 2017.

 Upon its formation, F.C.
 United appointed Karl Marginson as its manager.
 He led the team to four promotions, three league titles, two league cups and a county cup.
 He left the club by mutual consent in October 2017 after a poor start to the 2017–18 season.
 He was replaced by forward Tom Greaves who took on the role of a caretaker player-manager, a decision that was made permanent on 21 November 2017.
 Greaves resigned in August 2018 and was replaced by Dave Chadwick as Caretaker Manager.
-Neil Reynolds was then appointed manager on 18 October 2018, until 11 September 2024, when following a poor start to the 2024/2025 season Reynolds was relieved of his duties and was replaced by former Warrington Town manager Mark Beesley.
+Neil Reynolds was then appointed manager on 18 October 2018, a role he held until 11 September 2024, when he was relieved of his position after a poor start to the 2024–25 season.
+He was replaced by former Warrington Town manager Mark Beesley.